 As a dog walker in North London, I’ve come across many different breeds.
 Here, we focus on the Pug, variously called the Chinese Pug Dog, Mop or the Dutch Bulldog, who is one of the oldest breeds.
-He is said to have originated from Asia from before 400 BC.
-The breed was popular during Victorian times and has had resurgence in the 21st century.
+He is said to have originated from Asia before 400 BC.
+The breed was popular during Victorian times and resurgence in the 21st century.

 The short coat of the Pug is easy to groom using a firm bristle brush once a week.
 He should be shampooed only when necessary.
-His face is creased so an owner should ensure the folds of his skin are kept clean to avoid infection.
+His face is creased, so an owner should ensure the folds of his skin are kept clean to avoid infection.